imperva/mx-toolbox/servicenow/alert_to_incident/README.md

 ### config.json ###

-The `config.json` configuration file is where New Relic specific configuration lives.
+Rename template.config.json to config.json.
+The `config.json` configuration file is where the SecureSphere and ServiceNow configurations live.

 Example: